smartprocure/contexture-docs/types/react-components.md

 correctly.
 Here we'll see components specifically crafted for some of our providers' example types.

-**Note:** Keep in mind that the styles of these components is purely optional.
-Later on we'll see how to [style our components](../theming/README.md).
+**Note:** Keep in mind that the theme on these components is purely optional.
+Later on we'll see how to [theme our components](../theming/README.md).

 ## Date